Umar Amin

 Umar Amin (born 16 October 1989) is a Pakistani international cricketer.
 Amin made his One Day International debut in the opening match of the 2010 Asia Cup against Sri Lanka.

-Amin was also named in the squad for Pakistan's two-match test series against Australia, held in England.
-He made his Test debut on 13 July 2010 in the opening match of the series at Lord's Cricket Ground, London, UK.
+Amin was also named in Pakistan's squad for the two-match test series against Australia, held in England.
+He made his Test debut on 13 July 2010 in the opening match of the series at Lord's Cricket Ground, London, England.

 Early and domestic career

-Amin was born on 16 October 1989 om Rawalpindi, Punjab, Pakistan.
+Amin was born on 16 October 1989 in Rawalpindi, Punjab.
 In 2001, in seventh grade Amin began playing youth league cricket.
-His proficiency grew over the years to the point where, at the U19 stage, he was selected for Pakistan's U19 side, after which he was called up for Pakistan's A squad.
+His proficiency grew over the years to the point where, at the U19 stage, he was selected for the Pakistan U19 side, after which he was called up for Pakistan's A squad.
 He also got a call up from the National Bank of Pakistan and was selected in the NBP team led by captain Kamran Akmal.
 Amin was part of the Pakistan A team which toured Australia.

 In April 2018, Amin was named captain of Sindh's squad for the 2018 Pakistan Cup.
 He was the leading run-scorer for Sui Southern Gas Corporation in the 2018–19 Quaid-e-Azam Trophy, with 728 runs in nine matches.
 In March 2019, he was named to Sindh's squad for the 2019 Pakistan Cup.

 In September 2019, Amin was named to Northern's squad for the 2019–20 Quaid-e-Azam Trophy tournament.
 In January 2021, he was named to Northern's squad for the 2020–21 Pakistan Cup.